Lamden/docs/docs/what_is_the_smart_contract.md

 ### Overview of “crypto” as related to Lamden

 ### What are public (vk) and private (sk) keys?

+The entity of account in Lamden consists of two elements:

+`VK - Verify Key`  - represented as a 64 character hex string.
+`SK - Signing Key` - represented as a 64 character hex string.

+In the browser wallet `Signing Key` is hidden.
+Also, by means of classes from the package lamden-js you can generate `VK` and `SK`.

+In other words `VK` is an address of account in crypto aspect it is a public key.

 ### How does Lamden use those keypairs in the system

+Every new dApp create new account in the user's wallet, but user see only VK.

 ### Relating data to a user’s public key

 ### Validating transactions using message signing